alexandredebortoli/sprint-vote/README.md

 3. **Set Up the Database**

-While still in the `server` directory, start the PostgreSQL database in a Docker container.
+While still in the `api` directory, start the PostgreSQL database in a Docker container.

 ```bash
 docker-compose up -d